 Amanah (fulfillment of trusts) means absolutely trustworthy.
-People with the character of amanah will make others trust them and believe that all matters left to them will be well carried out.
-"I convey to you the messages of my Lord, and I am to you a trustworthy adviser" (Al A'raaf:68).
-Amanah also means being subject to the principle of carefulness and honesty in managing funds from the fund owner (shahibul maal), building trust between the fund owner and investment fund management party (mudharib).
+People with the character of amanah will make others sust them and believe that all matters left to them will be well carried out.
+"I convey to you the messages of my Lord, and I am to you a trustworthy adviser" (AlA'ra 1668).
+Amanah also means being subject to the principle of carefulness and lonesty in managing funds from the fund owner (shahibul maal), building trust between the fund owner and investment fund management party (mudharib).

 Fathonah means intelligently delivering, elucidating, setting, and managing something.
 Fathonah also means intelligence as competence which must be acknowledged by a company/management leader in running a sharia company.
 The management should be competent in charting functions, structures, and systems and carrying out accountability for company activities, allowing the company management to be effectively conducted.
 Fathonah also means ensuring that bank management is professionally and competitively executed and hence generates maximum profits, which are still within the risk level determined by the bank.
-Fathonah and responsible (mas'uliyah) service delivery.
+Fathonah comprises some characteristics, inter alia careful and polite (ri'ayah) and responsible (mas'uliyah) service delivery.

 Khilafah means leadership in Islam or the ability to lead.
 We can refer to the leadership of the Prophet Muhammad (PBUH) when seeking information regarding the best leadership.
 'Adalah means presenting justice in all behaviors.
 Infusing 'adalah in the sharia financial mechanism will create more just and transparent economic activities.
 Justice should be equally conferred to all parties which can perceive the benefit of the existence of an economic activity unit.
 The sharia economic system emphasizes the benefits of broader economic activities, which are not only of when an activity ends but also of whenever transactions are made.
 Each activity, covering the process of transactions, should refer to the concept of maslahat and be subject to the principle of justice.
-This principle also demands all economic activities.
+This principle also demands all economic actors to always comply with legal ethics and norms in their economic activities.